E3SM-Project/Omega/components/omega/doc/design/OmegaV1GoverningEqns.md

 \nu_{4,e} = \nu_4 \times \text{meshScaling}_{4,e}
 $$

-Where the $\nu_4$ and $\nu_2$ are the constant biharmonic and laplacian coefficients specified in the YAML configuration file.
+Where the $\nu_4$ and $\nu_2$ are the constant Biharmonic and Laplacian coefficients specified in the YAML configuration file.
 The meshScaling variable is constructed to appropriately scale the viscosity with changes in mesh spacing (for details, see [Hecht et al 2008](https://www.researchgate.net/profile/Mark-Petersen-2/publication/255570421_Lateral_Mixing_in_the_Eddying_Regime_and_a_New_Broad-Ranging_Formulation/links/55886e1c08ae347f9bda9f04/Lateral-Mixing-in-the-Eddying-Regime-and-a-New-Broad-Ranging-Formulation.pdf)).
-This formulation implies that for regionally resolved configurations, we cannot strictly pull the $\nu_{2,e}$ and $\nu_{4,e}$ variables through the gradient operator.
-To do this, we assume that the spatially gradient of $\nu$ is small and we can treat them as constant and pass them through the gradient operator.
+This formulation implies that for regionally refined configurations, we cannot strictly pull the $\nu_{2,e}$ and $\nu_{4,e}$ variables through the gradient operator.
+To do this, we assume that the spatial gradient of $\nu$ is small locally and we can treat them as constant and pass them through the gradient operator.

 #### Laplacian dissipation (del2)